 Green driving benefits you in four specific ways:

 - Reduces wear & tear to your vehicles

-Below are five top green driving tips that we've drawn up into a easy to follow checklist.
+Below are five top green driving tips that we’ve drawn up into an easy to follow checklist.

 Some more Green Driving Tips from around the web….

 - Reduce drag

 Remember to close your windows especially when driving at high speed.
 (Motorway trips)

 Having your windows open increases the drag on your vehicle, causing your vehicle to produce an additional 10% more carbon emissions.

 - Chill out on the air con.

 Not wanting to work you into a sweat or anything, but as well as keeping your windows closed we also suggest you lay off unnecessary air conditioning usage.
 Having your air con on can cut down your CO2 emissions by a further 5%, so if you’re not melting, then this can be a really easy way to go green.